ifgris/NanoRabbit/README.md

 ## LICENSE

-NanoRabbit is licensed under the Apache-2.0 license
+NanoRabbit is licensed under the Apache-2.0 license.